apeterson91/website/content/post/concentration_parameter_two/concentration_parameter_two.md

 Let's begin with what $\alpha =0$ means in the context of the model.
 As we saw in Part I, the concentration parameter can increase or decrease how closely the process draws probabilities are to the base measure.
 In the posterior, the original concentration parameter also tells us how dependent the posterior is on the prior base measure.
-Looking at our marginal density after integrating out the DP we can find the following telling relationship between the base measure and [*empirical distribution function*](https://en.wikipedia.org/wiki/empirical_distribution).
+Looking at our marginal density after integrating out the DP we can find the following telling relationship between the base measure and posterior DP measure.

 $$
 f(y) = \sum^{L}  ( \frac{n_l}{n+\alpha} )\mathcal{K}(y|\theta^*_l) + (\frac{\alpha}{n+\alpha})\int \mathcal{K}(y|\theta) dG_0(\theta)
 $$

-From the above, we can see that when $\alpha \to 0$ the marginal density estimate is entirely dependent on the estimated $\theta^*$ and not on the base measure.
+From the above, we can see that when $\alpha \to 0$ the marginal density estimate is entirely dependent on the estimated $\theta^*$ from the posterior random measure and not on the base measure.
 This makes sense intuitively, because in the simulated case we discussed in part I, there was quite a bit of data and not so many mixture components close together that the model wouldn't be able to identify them.
 The next question we might ask is whether or not the DP is well defined since $\alpha=0$.
 After all, in most other models if you have a parameter completely zero out, that probably means that your entire model is broken.
 In the case of the DP however, its not so obvious that something is wrong.